antarestupin/performance-checklist/README.md

 ## Misc

 - [ ] Keep your **dependencies up-to-date** as their performance is often improved by their maintainers
+- [ ] Take in account the **[`Save-Data`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/)** request header to serve lighter assets to clients with limited resources

 ## Specialized checklists